Notice of Pre-AIA or AIA Status

 Greyscale

-Ciuperca et al. disclose the claimed invention except for the newly added limitations of “wherein the adhesive is configured to activate as a result of a heating the metal wire to a temperature equal to or greater than the activation temperature of the adhesive, which is adapted to adhere the base material with a membrane.”
+Ciuperca et al. disclose the claimed invention except for the limitations of “wherein the adhesive is configured to activate as a result of a heating the metal wire to a temperature equal to or greater than the activation temperature of the adhesive, which is adapted to adhere the base material with a membrane.”

 Brown et al. disclose decorative and structural panels, and, more specifically, to a flexible veneer panel with a metal mesh layer (col 1, ln 6-8).
 The panel may comprise a wood veneer, a metal mesh, a backing layer, and a thermoset adhesive bonding the veneer to the metal mesh and the backing layer (col 1, ln 25-28).
 In various embodiments, and in response to the increased temperature and pressure, adhesive material 104 may penetrate (in the y-direction) into fibers of the wood used for face veneer 102 as well as into metal mesh 106.
 Metal mesh 106 and face veneer 102 may press together and contact one another or have a thin layer of adhesive remaining between one another.
 Similarly, in response to the increased temperature and pressure, adhesive material 108 may penetrate into the material (e.g., wood) used for backing layer 110 as well as into metal mesh 106.
 Metal mesh 106 and backing layer 110 may press together and contact one another or have a thin layer of adhesive remaining between one another.
 Adhesive material 104 and adhesive material 108 may then thermoset and initiate cross-linking bonds.
 Adhesive material that has invaded into face veneer 102, metal mesh 106, and backing layer 110 may provide a strong adhesion and resist delamination (col 4, ln 41-57).
 It would have been obvious to having ordinary skill in the art to have used Brown’s disclosure of increasing temperature to melt the adhesive in the insulating panel of Ciuperca in the motivated by the desire to have a panel that has strong adhesion and increased resistance to delamination.

 Claim 6 is rejected under 35 U.S.C.
-103 as being unpatentable over Ciuperca (US 2014/0272302) and Brown et al. (US 10814582) and further in view of Propst (US 2014/0150362).
-The combination of Ciuperca and Brown et al. disclose the claimed invention except for the teaching that the coverboard comprises recycled material.
+103 as being unpatentable over Ciuperca (US 2014/0272302) and Brown et al. (US 10814582) and Resan (US 4841706) and further in view of Propst (US 2014/0150362).
+The combination of Ciuperca, Brown et al., and Resan discloses the claimed invention except for the teaching that the coverboard comprises recycled material.

 Propst (US 2014/0150362) discloses a building panel, specifically roof panels, that is used to form a structure.
 The use of environmentally friendly, insulating, lightweight block materials for use as the walls, roofs, floors and other structures in buildings is increasing in popularity.
 The blocks of material are being used to replace concrete blocks and insulated wood and stucco walls.
 These blocks are structural elements which provide insulation properties and a shaped mass which defines the shape of the structure to be built.
 Expanded polystyrene (EPS) foam blocks are a popular material, but other materials such as straw, plastic, and recycled elements are also being used to create these insulating structural blocks.
 These new building materials use less wood, decrease construction waste, often use recycled materials, and create a building which is more energy efficient than standard wood frame and plaster construction buildings (0079).
 Core 158 can be formed of any material or materials that provide the necessary building-shaped elements and that accepts coating 160 to create building panel 112 according to the invention.
 Core 158 can be formed of wood, metal, recycled materials, straw, concrete blocks, plastic, or any other material or combination of materials (0086).
-It would have been obvious to one having ordinary skill in the art to have used Propst’s teaching of a recycled material in the core substrate of Ciuperca motivated by the desire to create an insulating foam panel that has decreased construction waste and more energy efficient.
+It would have been obvious to one having ordinary skill in the art to have used Propst’s teaching of a recycled material in the core substrate of Ciuperca, Brown, and Resan motivated by the desire to create an insulating foam panel that has decreased construction waste and more energy efficiency.

 Conclusion